MicrosoftDocs/win32/desktop-src/WmiSdk/setting-security-on-an-asynchronous-call.md

 ---
-Description: 'Asynchronous calls present serious security risks because a callback to the sink may not be a result of the asynchronous call by the original application or script.'
+Description: Asynchronous calls present serious security risks because a callback to the sink may not be a result of the asynchronous call by the original application or script.
 audience: developer
-author: 'REDMOND\\markl'
+author: REDMOND\\markl
-manager: 'REDMOND\\markl'
+manager: REDMOND\\markl
-ms.assetid: '2b839ea9-e1e6-4123-a98a-04ebee907b3b'
+ms.assetid: 2b839ea9-e1e6-4123-a98a-04ebee907b3b
-ms.prod: 'windows-server-dev'
+ms.prod: windows-server-dev
-ms.technology: 'windows-management-instrumentation'
+ms.technology: windows-management-instrumentation
 ms.tgt_platform: multiple
-title: Setting Security on an Asynchronous Call
+title: Setting Security on an Asynchronous Call ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev
 ---

 # Setting Security on an Asynchronous Call